mdgriffith/site-selfie/README.md

 This code was written in a weekend and hasn't been fully transformed into a usable library.
 At the moment it uses http://mechanical-elephant.com as an example.

+The example in the example folder is comparing a dev version of mechanical-elephant and the live version.
+I moved the elephant slightly so that a change can be see.

 # Installation
 Clone this repository locally.